-While each project still does have to be uniform in colour, there are many more to pick from today and the scope of patterns that can be printed has advanced.
+While each project still does have to be uniform in color, there are many more to pick from today and the scope of patterns that can be printed has advanced.

 Douglas said she has heard of other locations where designers created software that even enabled the printer to play the “Imperial March” from Star Wars.

 “In the medical field there’s been a few big stories lately too,” she added.
-“The Toronto Sick Kids hospital has actually been making models of pediatric hearts for surgeons to practise on, allowing them to be able to practise earlier on in their career than what was previously possible.”
+“The Toronto Sick Kids hospital has actually been making models of pediatric hearts for surgeons to practice on, allowing them to be able to practice earlier on in their career than what was previously possible.”